dat-ecosystem-archive/docs/papers/dat-paper.md

 ### SLEEP File Headers

 The following structured binary format is used for `signatures`, `bitfield`, and `tree` files.
 The header contains metadata as well as information needed to decode the rest of the files after the header.
-SLEEP files are designed to be easy to append new data to at the end, easy to read arbitrary byte offsets in the middle, and are relatively flat, simple files that rely on the filesystem for the heavy lifting.
+SLEEP files are designed to be easy to append new data, easy to read arbitrary byte offsets in the middle, and are relatively flat, simple files that rely on the filesystem for the heavy lifting.

 SLEEP files are laid out like this: